20 Mar 2010, Posted by Matt

 A native of the U.S. Pacific Northwest, I moved to Korea in 2007 after running an award-winning non-governmental organization (NGO) in the United States.
 My plan was to learn more about my mother’s country and to be closer with my maternal family.
 Early on, I realized that travel was one of the best ways to get to know his new home.

-One of my primary day jobs is as a writer and host on KBS World Radio.
+One of my primary day jobs was being a writer and host on KBS World Radio.
 From 2008~09, I hosted a travel program called “Discovering Korea with Matt Kelley.”
 In September 2008, I launched DiscoveringKorea.com.
 In 2009, I hosted another KBS show called, “Seoul Scene with Matt Kelley.”
 The travel-themed show, which profiled the best places in South Korea’s capital, aired every Wednesday for four years, and was produced by Sophia Hong.